USS Coral Sea (CV-43): Paris peace accords, fall of Saigon, Mayaguez incident

-On 12 to 14 May 1975, Coral Sea participated with other Navy, Air Force and Marine Corps forces in the Mayaguez incident, the recovery of the U.S. merchant ship SS Mayaguez and her 39 crew, illegally seized on 12 May in international waters by Khmer Rouge gunboats.
-Protective air strikes flown from the carrier against the Cambodian mainland naval and air installations as Air Force helicopters with 288 Marines from Battalion Landing Teams 2 and 9 were launched from U Tapao, Thailand, and landed at Koh Tang Island to rescue the Mayaguez's crew and secure the ship.
-Eighteen Marines, Airmen, and Navy corpsmen were lost in the action.
+On 12 to 14 May 1975, Coral Sea participated with other Navy, Air Force, and Marine Corps forces in the Mayaguez incident, the recovery of the U.S. merchant ship SS Mayaguez and her 39 crew, illegally seized on 12 May in international waters by Khmer Rouge gunboats.
+Protective air strikes were flown from the carrier against the Cambodian mainland naval and air installations as Air Force helicopters with 288 Marines from Battalion Landing Teams 2 and 9 were launched from U Tapao, Thailand, and landed at Koh Tang Island to rescue the Mayaguez's crew and secure the ship.
+Eighteen marines, airmen, and Navy corpsmen were lost in the action.
 For her action, Coral Sea was presented the Meritorious Unit Commendation on 6 July 1976.
 Meanwhile, she had been reclassified as a "Multi-Purpose Aircraft Carrier", returning to hull classification symbol CV-43, on 30 June 1975.

 Iran hostage crisis, final Western Pacific cruise

 On 4 November 1979, militant followers of the Ayatollah Khomeini (who had come to power following the overthrow of the Shah of Iran) seized the US Embassy in Tehran and held 63 Americans hostage.
 Thus began the Iran hostage crisis.

 Coral Sea relieved Midway in the northern part of the Arabian Sea, off the coast of Iran, on 5 February 1980.
 This operating area was nicknamed Gonzo Station by the men on the ships operating there, apparently because of its vicinity to Iran and the assumption that war with Iran was likely.

 Later, along with and other ships in company, Coral Sea participated in Operation Evening Light, the unsuccessful and aborted rescue attempt of 24 April 1980.
 (Their aircraft played a supporting role.)
 The crew of Coral Sea and other ships in the company received the Navy Expeditionary Medal for their efforts.
-By the time the ship pulled into Subic Bay, the Philippines for a port call on 9 May 1980 the crew had spent 102 consecutive days at sea – mostly off the coast of Iran.
+By the time the ship pulled into Subic Bay, the Philippines, for a port call on 9 May 1980, the crew had spent 102 consecutive days at sea, mostly off the coast of Iran.
 (The Iran hostage crisis ended on 20 January 1981 when Ronald Reagan succeeded Jimmy Carter as President of the United States and Iran released the Americans.)

-At this time (1979–1981) the ship was commanded by Captain (later Admiral) Richard Dunleavy, who was to play a role in the Tailhook scandal, which forced him into retirement.
-However, while commanding Coral Sea he was considered an excellent commanding officer by his crew, who respected him greatly, even though they worked long, difficult hours under him and he could be a strict disciplinarian.
+At this time (1979–1981), the ship was commanded by Captain (later Admiral) Richard Dunleavy, who was to play a role in the Tailhook scandal, which forced him into retirement.
+However, while commanding Coral Sea, he was considered an excellent commanding officer by his crew, who respected him greatly, even though they worked long, difficult hours under him and he could be a strict disciplinarian.